What Is 1/3 Of 2 1/2

 Q: Can I use a calculator to solve this problem?

 A: Yes, many calculators, including scientific calculators and online calculators, can handle fraction multiplication.
-However, understanding the underlying mathematical principles is vital for solving more complex problems and building mathematical intuition.
+That said, understanding the underlying mathematical principles is vital for solving more complex problems and building mathematical intuition.

 Q: What if I have more complex fractions to multiply?